517: Beginning of the End

 Bet you anything there’s gonna be a claw hanging from their door handle.

-A reference to the classic urban legend “The Hook,” about a couple making out in a car when there is an escaped lunatic with a hook for one hand lurking somewhere about.
+A reference to the classic urban legend “The Hook,” which has been circulating since the mid-1950s.
+In the tale, a couple is making out in a car while there is an escaped lunatic with a hook for one hand lurking somewhere about.
 Nervous, the girl insists that they leave, and the boy, disgruntled, peels out of lover’s lane—and when they get home, there’s a hook dangling from the door handle.

 And the June Taylor dancers!